victoria-mischley/ExemplarScreeningPocketDruggability/README.md

 - Step 15: mv all of the Input_PDBs into exemplar folder: mv Input_PDBs/*.pdb exemplars
 - Step 16:  Make the complex PDB files:- use gen_exemplars.py and use the copy_files module and make_complexes module (just unhastage these two scripts), use submit.slurm to run this.
 - Now all of the complexes are located in: "Exemplar_screen/exemplars/complexes"
 - Step 17: use parallaize_get_exemplar_features.py to make a command list for all of the feature generations.
-Command list will be located in complex folder
+Command list will be located in complex folder.
+Direct the python script to the folder containing the complexes: python parallize_get_exemplar_features.py /expanse/lustre/projects/was136/vmischley/vmischley_04_28/Exemplar_Screen_01_17/exemplars/complexes/
 -